mandl/LN882Loader/readme.md

-# LN882 fashing tool for linux
+# LN882H fashing tool for Linux

 Here I will show you how you can easily flash the new LN882 modules via UART, just like you would flash ESP8266.
 Flashing those modules will allow you to free them from the cloud and connect them to Home Assistant.